Nicolas Schöffer: Writings about Schöffer

-The first Schöffer monograph was published in 1963 by Edition du Griffon Swiss Publishing House.
-After the introductory words by Jean Cassou, the monograph contains two essays by Guy Habasque and Jacques Ménétrier.
-Photographer of the illustrations was Robert Doisneau.
+The first Schöffer monograph was published in 1963 by Edition du Griffon Swiss publishing house.
+After introductory words by Jean Cassou, the monograph contains two essays by Guy Habasque and Jacques Ménétrier.
+The photographer of the illustrations was Robert Doisneau.
 Accompanying the publication was a vinyl record of Pierre Henry's concrete music.
-Another Schöffer monograph published by Presses du réel appeared in 2004 with texts by Eric Mangion and Maude Ligier.
+Another Schöffer monograph published by Presses du réel appeared in 2004 with text by Eric Mangion and Maude Ligier.
 Tamás Aknai wrote a Schöffer monograph in his home country in 1975.

-The diploma theses discuss Nicolas Schöffer's oeuvre from very different angles.
-Maude Ligier deals with the first stage of the artistic career.
-The significance of this writing is that this initial phase of the creative work is rarely mentioned.
-Ligier analyzes the turning point in the artist’s career that was triggered by the encounter with Wiener’s book.
+Various diploma theses discuss Schöffer's works from very different angles.
+Maude Ligier deals with the first stage of the artistic career, a phase of creative work that is rarely mentioned.
+Ligier analyzes the turning point in the artist's career triggered by the encounter with Wiener's book.
 Nathalie Busson discusses the line of development that has led from separate artworks to the complex tasks of urbanism.
-Orsolya Hangyel and Eszter Tamás analyze the Hungarian roots of the kinetic artistic movement including Schöffer’s contribution.
-In the focus of Andrea Rovescalli’s thesis are those artworks of Schöffer that were produced in series for households, like the Lumino series.
-Three-dimensional digital reproduction of Schöffer’s lost or only planned but never realized works was the main concern of Ördög Anna Noémi aka Naomi Devil.
-Her thesis submitted for her academic title at the University of Applied Art in Vienna consists of a text and 3D models.
-The thesis that Klára Gehér has written at the Technical University in Vienna is a comprehensive work that provides an insight into the antecedents of Schöffer's oeuvre.
-It compares individual works with those of contemporaries and points out the impact of Schöffer's work on future generations of artists.
-It provides a starting point for curators.
+Orsolya Hangyel and Eszter Tamás analyze the Hungarian roots of the kinetic artistic movement including Schöffer's contribution.
+Andrea Rovescalli's thesis focuses on artworks that were produced in series for households, like the Lumino series.
+Three-dimensional digital reproduction of Schöffer's lost, or planned but never realized, works was the main concern of Ördög Anna Noémi aka Naomi Devil.
+Her thesis at the University of Applied Art in Vienna consists of a text and 3D models.
+The thesis that Klára Gehér wrote at the Technical University in Vienna provides an insight into the antecedents of Schöffer's oeuvre.
+It compares individual works with those of contemporaries and points out the impact of Schöffer's work on future generations of artists, and provides a starting point for curators.